European shares plunge, roiled by BHP and oil; hopes turn to ECB

 By Danilo Masoni and Alistair Smout

-MILAN/LONDON, Jan 15 (Reuters) - European shares ended on Friday at their lowest since mid-December 2014, hit by losses in commodity-related stocks as BHP Billiton announced a major writedown and oil fell below $30 a barrel.
+MILAN/LONDON, Jan 15 (Reuters) - European shares fell on Friday to their lowest since December 2014, hit by losses in commodity-related stocks as BHP Billiton announced a major writedown and oil fell below $30 a barrel.

 All four stocks also suffered from target price cuts by Japanese bank Nomura.
 Copper has hit a new 6-1/2 year low this week and was set for its second straight weekly loss.